U.S. Army Corps In Reply to Application Numbers

 THE PURPOSE OF THIS PUBLIC NOTICE IS TO SOLICIT COMMENTS FROM THE PUBLIC REGARDING THE WORK DESCRIBED BELOW.
 NO DECISION HAS BEEN MADE AS TO WHETHER OR NOT PERMITS WILL BE ISSUED AT THIS TIME.

-WATERWAY AND LOCATION OF THE PROPOSED WORK: The proposed work is located below the mean high water line of Dogwood Harbor where two residences on Wharf Road border the waterway in Tilghman, Talbot County, Maryland.
+WATERWAY AND LOCATION OF THE PROPOSED WORK: The proposed work is located below the mean high water line of Knapps Narrows where three residences on Camper Circle border the waterway in Tilghman, Talbot County, Maryland.

-PROPOSED WORK AND PURPOSE: The proposed work includes dredging two entrance channels by either mechanical or hydraulic dredging.
-The dredged material will be deposited at an upland disposal site at 21455 Donnell Jones Road located in Sherwood, Maryland.
+PROPOSED WORK AND PURPOSE: The proposed work includes dredging three entrance channels by either mechanical or hydraulic dredging, and the replacement of an existing bulkhead on the Brookhouser property.
+The dredged material will be deposited at an upland disposal site at the Donnell Jones Road disposal site, located in Sherwood, Maryland.
 Areas of proposed impact are as follows:

-a.
-Holiday Property: Approximately 30 feet wide (width varies), 336 feet long, 9,907 square feet, 6 feet deep, resulting in removal of 547 cubic yards of sediment; and
+Geary Property: Approximately 60-75 feet wide (width varies), 39 feet long, 3,400 square feet, 8 feet deep, resulting in removal of 524 cubic yards of sediment; and

-The purpose of the projects is to improve access to a navigation channel for the two properties.
+The purpose of the project is to improve access to a navigation channel for the three properties and replacing existing bank stabilization on the Brookhouser property.
 All work is proposed to be completed in accordance with the enclosed plans.

 As part of the planning process for the proposed projects, steps were taken to ensure avoidance and minimization of impacts to waters of the United States to the maximum extent practicable.
 Compensatory mitigation is not being proposed by the applicants for impacts to open water (sub-tidal) habitat.
 No wetland impacts are proposed.